danteWei/CSCI-3120/CSCI 3120 A2/README.md

 The program uses Shared Memory Segments to share memory/files between threads.

 There are four C files, "GameOfLife.c", "Controller.c", "Model.c", and "View.c".
 And one single header file called "dataStructure.h".
-I put every function declaration and all structs in one header file so that it will be easier to manage.
+I put every function declarations and all structs in one header file so that it will be easier to manage.
 ***
 TBA